Navigation

 Constraints & Trade-offs

 Every project has a perimeter.
-These defined the shape of the solution — and the reasoning behind each decision matters as much as the decision itself.
+These defined the shape of the solution.
+The reasoning behind each decision matters as much as the decision itself.

 Out of scope